Robert Adams Jr.: Career

-Last years
+He was re-elected to the 56th, 57th and 58th congresses also from the 2nd Pennsylvania district, serving until his death, and was a member of various committees, while he contributed to periodicals and lectured.

-He was re-elected to the 56th, 57th and 58th congresses also from the 2d Pennsylvania district, serving until his death, and was a member of various committees, while he contributed to periodicals and lectured.
+Death

-Adams committed suicide in Washington, D.C. on June 1, 1906, by shooting himself after heavy losses in stock speculation.
+Adams killed himself in Washington, D.C., on June 1, 1906, by shooting himself after heavy losses in stock speculation.
 He is interred at the Laurel Hill Cemetery in Philadelphia, Pennsylvania.

-Society membership
+Personal life

-He was elected a member of the follow Societies:
+Adams was elected a member of the follow societies: